leeclench/helix-word2md/README.md

 You can browse the OneDrive integration using the _browser.js_:

-1. start with: `npm run start`
+1. start with: `npm run start`.
-2. open web browser at `http://localhost:3000/`
+2. open web browser at `http://localhost:3000/`.
-3. sign in with microsoft
+3. sign in with microsoft.
 3. copy-paste share-link of a shared folder (see below) and click the `list` button.

 ## Authentication